-Detention and retention basins, designed to impound more than two feet of water, must contain side slopes that are no steeper than 4:1 (horizontal to vertical) out to a depth of two feet below the control elevation.
-Alternatively, the basins can be fenced with a perimeter fence to restrict public access\if any slopes are designed to be steeper due to space limitations or other constraints.
+- a.
+Side slopes Wet or dry ponds.
+Stormwater basins designed to collect more than two (2) feet of water must contain side slopes that are not steeper than 4:1 (horizontal to vertical) out to a depth of two feet below the control elevation unless fenced to restrict public access. - b.
+Fencing Per engineer of record